-5.5 Botany Street workzone exit
+5.6 Botany Street workzone exit

 During the final phase, site constraints necessitate the establishment of an on-street workzone on Botany Street.
-Under these conditions, construction vehicles arriving from the north will access the workzone in the parking lane on the eastern side of Botany Street, but will not have the option to turn around to leave in that direction.
-Instead, vehicles will depart southbound, following the route shown in Figure 19:
+Under these conditions, construction vehicles arriving from the north will access the workzone in the parking lane on the eastern side of Botany Street but will not have the option to turn around to leave to the north.
+Instead, vehicles will depart southbound, following the route shown previously in Figure 20: